BCDevOps/platform-services/monitoring/uptime-robot/exploration.md

 ## Comparison:

-Following at the tools that we have tested:
+Following at the tools that we have tested: (scroll to the right to see full table!)

 | Tool | Saas | https and keyword monitors | alert integration | status page | refactor outages | BCGov theme | technical support | downtime details | individual maintenance window | monitors grouping | issue notes |
 |---|---|---|---|---|---|---|---|---|---|---|---|